JdenHartog/XOT-Quiz-Scores-per-Category/README.md

 # Use score first submit only
 The script also makes sure only the first submit is used to calculate the final score, when *Show Feedback* is enabled.
 The standard Xerte Quiz *without* the script will take the last submitted answer to calculate the end score.
 This allows the participant to read the feedback and change the answer to the correct one getting a perfect Quiz score.

 To use the *score first submit only* functionally without using multiple categories you can just create one category.
 When you have 10 questions and you use "Result #" as a prefix to all 10 question Labels, the script will work.
+Also comment out the line `feedbackAndJudge += "<p>Overall : " + x_curren ...` so you won't get 2 overall score lines.<BR>
 If half the first submitted questions where correct the final feedback would look like: *Result : You scored 5 / 10*

 # Notes
 - You can still use the *You scored {i} out of {n} marks* option to change the default judge text from *You scored {i} / {n}* to *You answered {i} out of {n} answers correctly* for example.
+- You can still use the Optional Property: *Score Position* to place the score above or below the feedback.
-- This JavaScript is tested with Xerte version 3.6
+- This JavaScript is tested with Xerte version 3.7.4